google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

 <aside>
   <strong>Note:</strong>
-  While option #2 above will work, it's not ideal in situations where the device is freezing or discarding the page due to memory pressure since the browser may have to wake up the service worker process, which will put more strain on the system.
+  While the second option above will work, it's not ideal in situations where the device is freezing or discarding the page due to memory pressure since the browser may have to wake up the service worker process, which will put more strain on the system.
 </aside>

 ## Testing your app in the frozen and discarded states {: #testing-your-app-in-the-frozen-and-discarded-states}